alexward1981/portfolio-react/README.md

 [![Dependency Status](https://gemnasium.com/alexward1981/portfolio-react.svg)](https://gemnasium.com/alexward1981/portfolio-react)

 ##Introduction
-My personal website, built using React, Redux, MongoDB and Webpack
+My personal website, built using React, Redux, MongoDB and Webpack if you wish to review the code, it can be found at https://github.com/alexward1981/portfolio-react

 ## Technical Debt
 This project is an 'always in beta' site, the current technical debt can be found [here](technical-debt.md)